 Mr. Janner: Is it true that these men crossed over the Allenby Bridge, which is supposed to be protected the whole time?
-In view of the very (coatod)

-7 March - serious attitude that was taken up by the Coversmont against this man before, why is not something more active done to prevent him from cerrying on?
+In view of the very serious attitude that was taken up by the Government against this man before, why is not something more active done to prevent him from carrying out.

-Mr. Cresch Jones: There is no reason for anyone to have suspicion in regard to the activities of the Palestine Government in preventing incursions and visits of this kind.
-Everything is done that is within the power of the Falostine Administration and military authorities to prevent incursions of Arab bands and to prevent from crossing the frontiers individuals who are intent upon stirring up more trouble for the authorities in Palestine.
+Mr. Creech Jones: There is no reason for anyone to have suspicion in regard to the activities of the Palestine Government in preventing incursions and visits of this kind.
+Everything is done that is within the power of the Palestine Administration and military authorities to prevent incursions of Arab bands and to prevent it crossing the frontiers individuals who have intent upon stirring up more trouble for the authorities in Palestine.

-19 March - PALESTINE BILL DEHATE
+19 March - PALESTINE BILL DEBATE

-Statements were made on behalf of the Government by Mr. Creech Jones, Secretary of State for the Colonies (columns 2447 - 2448, 2479 - 2485, 2497; by Sir Hartley Shawcross, the Attorney General) (columns 2499 -2503, 2507 - 2508, 2511 by Mr. Rees-Williams, Under Secretary of State for the Colonies (columns 2515 - 2517); by Mr. McBeil, Minister of State, (column 2528),
+Statements were made on behalf of the Government by Mr. Creech Jones, Secretary of State for the Colonies (columns 2447 - 2448, 2479 - 2485, 2497; by Sir Hartley Shawcross, the Attorney General) (columns 2499 2503, 2507 -2508, 2511 by Mr. Rees-Williams, Under Secretary of State for the Colonies (columns 2515 - 2517); by Mr. McNeil, Minister of State, (columns 2528)

-ARAB INCURSIONS (Column 2573) 2 March -
+22 March - ARAB INCURSIONS (Column 2573)

-33. Mr. Marbey asked the Secretary of State for Foreign Affairs whether he will publish the official protests and representations which have been made to Arab States regarding hostile Arab incursions into Palestine.
+33. Mr. Warbey asked the Secretary of State for Foreign Affairs whether he will publish the official protests and representations which have been made to Arab States regarding hostile Arab incursions into Palestine.

-Mr. Maynew: No, Sir.
+Mr. Mayhew: No, Sir.

-Mr. Warbey: In view of the brilliant victory gained by the Foreign Secretary for the Arab League at Lake Success, will by hon.
-Friend now consider sending notes of congratulation to the Arab States on the success of their violent opposition to the United Mations?
+Mr. Werbey: In view of the brilliant victory gained by Foreign Secretary for the Arab League at Lake Success, will my hon.
+Friend now consider sending notes of congratulation to the Arab States on the success of their violent opposition to the United Nations?

-2o March - PALESTINE BILL DEBATE
+22 March - PALESTINE BILL DEBATE

-Statements were made on behalf of the Government by Mr. Creech Jones, Secretary of State for the Colonies; Mr. Bevin, Secretary of State for Foreign Affairs; Sir Hartley Shavoross, Attorney-General; Mr. Rees-Willies, Under-Secretary of State for the Colonies.
-(Columns 2010 - 2996)
+Statements were made on behalf of the Government by Mr. Creech Jones, Secretary of State for the Colonies; Mr. Bevin, Secretary of State for Foreign Affairs; Sir Hartley Shawcross, Attorney-General; the Under-Secretary of State for the Colonies.
+(Columns 2810 - 2996)

-24 March -

-ARAB STATES (IRITISE WAR MATERIAL) (Column 3012)
+24 March - ARAB STATES (BRITISH WAR MATERIAL) (Column 3012)

-27. Mr. Chemberlain asked the Secretary of State for Foreign Affairs what representations he has made to Arab States receiving supplies of British war material in regard to its utilisation in connection with the Palestine dispute.
+27. Mr. Chamberlain asked the Secretary of State for Foreign Affairs what representations he has made to Arab States receiving supplies of British war material in relation to its utilisation in connection with the Palestine dispute:

-Mr. Bevin: The attention of the Arab Governments concerned has been drawn to the statement publicly made on behalf of His Majesty's Government that our commitments to supply them with military material will be reconsidered if we find that any of this material is being diverted to Palestine.
+Mr. Bevin: The attention of the Arab Governments concerned has drawn arena to the statement publicly made on behalf of Hiss Majesty's Government that our commitments to supply them with military materiel will be re-considered if we find that any of this material is being diverted to Palestine.